 - Event Slot Limit: Enter the maximum number of registrants allowed for the event/shift.
 Generally this should be greater than zero; otherwise the event will be listed as "Full."
 To deactivate self-registration entirely, select the 'No' option under Allow users to self-register (the event will be listed but will have no Sign Up button, allowing manual registration by admins only).

-- Self-Registration Cut-off: Selecting an option other than 'No cut-off,' deactivates the Sign Up button a selected amount of time before the event starts, while the second option deactivates the Cancel button for registered users a selected amount of time before the event starts.
-If your organization will allow walk-ins to check themselves in with Kiosk, we recommend against using the Self-Registration Cutoff option (leave on default).
+- Self-Registration Cut-Off: Selecting an option other than 'No cut-off,' deactivates the Sign Up button a selected amount of time before the event starts, while the second option disables the Cancel button for registered users a selected amount of time before the event starts.
+If your organization will allow walk-ins to check themselves in with Kiosk, we recommend against using the Self-Registration Cut-Off option (keep "No cut-off" selected).

-- Event Visibility: Selecting to 'Hide this event...' makes the event invisible to anyone who doesn't see a Sign Up button (either because the event is full, all of its slots are reserved, or the Sign Up button is deactivated).
+- Event Visibility: Selecting to "Hide this event..." hides the event from anyone who wouldn't normally see a Sign Up button (either because the event is full, all of its slots are reserved, or the Sign Up button is deactivated).

 To learn more about the Hours Self-Reporting feature, please review this FAQ on managing work-from-home opportunities.

 The Email Notifications section allows you to customize the automatic emails that are sent to users who register for the event.
 By default, these emails will already contain the event name, date and time, but each contains an editable rich-text area where you can customize the message sent to the volunteer.

 - Confirmation Message: This text displays on the final completion screen of registration.
 Users are given the option to have this information emailed to them as well as links for adding the event to their calendar and posting to Facebook/Twitter.
 You can also check "Send confirmation email to event contact" to copy the event contact on any registration or " Send cancellation email to event contact" for cancellation emails from the event.
 This message is included in an email to the user in the following three cases: